-Mobile Phones and Electronic Devices
+Mobile Phones

-Mobile phones and Electronic Devices are a distraction to learning.
-All pupils should hand them in on arrival in school and they will be returned at the end of the school day (each pupil has their own labelled plastic sleeve).
+Mobile phones cannot be used in lessons.
+All pupils should hand them in and they will be returned at the end of the school day (each pupil has their own labelled plastic sleeve), alternatively mobile phones should be out of sight during lessons and on silent.